Monday, June 10, 2013

 Every song has a melody, sometimes lyrics too.
 You can still hear the phrasing inside the lyrics.

-Next, we tried dancing to a different song, Emilio Pelejero’s Mi Mieja Linda.
+Next, we tried dancing to a different song, Emilio Pellejero’s Mi Mieja Linda.
 We were to walk on the strong beat and pause at the end of a phrase using either a splash or by being emphatically up.

 Chapter 4: Rhythmic Syncopation